-The UNLV department of chemistry and the department of health physics and diagnostic sciences co-founded the Radiochemistry Ph.D. program in 2004, creating a student driven, research intensive program that stresses the fundamental aspects of radiochemistry science.
+The UNLV Radiochemistry program is a student driven, research intensive program that stresses the fundamental aspects of radiochemistry sciences.
 The curriculum and research opportunities provide a comprehensive and interdisciplinary examination of topics and experiences necessary to produce graduates who are ready to secure employment and participate in radiochemistry research.